jacobala1/comp423-course-notes/docs/tutorials/rust-setup.md

 ./target/debug/hello_comp423
 ```

-Alternatively, you can just use the command `cargo run`, complies and runs the program in one go.
+Alternatively, you can just use the command `cargo run`, compiles and runs the program in one go.

 You've now successfully created a Rust dev container and run a program on it.
 Congratulations!!!